Menu

 Violent Crimes

-Firearms and weapons offenses include the improper handling of a gun or weapon and the improper discharge of a firearm.
+Firearms and weapons charges include the improper handling of a gun or weapon and the improper discharge of a firearm.
 These types of offenses are listed under ORC Chapter 2923.

 Theft and Fraud